 All food is fuel, but your children’s physiologies will founder if you fill their tanks with low-grade octane — especially during cold and flu season.
+(The most effective way to battle the winter ills?
+Get your children a flu shot and make sure they wash their hands regularly.)
 Give them premium nourishment and they’ll zoom along happily with souped-up immune systems primed to defeat bacteria and viruses.

 For the healthiest “sick season” ever, here are five tips on what to add — and what to subtract — from your child’s diet right now:

 Colds and flu strike harder in winter because we’re sun-deprived: Limited sunlight means less vitamin D. Numerous studies have discovered that low levels of vitamin D in the bloodstream significantly increase the risk of respiratory infection.
 An American Journal of Clinical Nutrition article asserts that Vitamin D is far superior to vaccines at preventing the flu because it activates the killer T cells that protect us.
-While taking vitamin D in the winter can do the trick, egg yolk, fortified milk, cheese, and breakfast cereals; fatty fish like salmon, mackerel, and tuna (a caveat: fatty fish tend to have more mercury, go here for best types to eat); and fish liver oil supplements are all great sources, too — and they may be easier for your child to swallow.
+While taking vitamin D in the winter can do the trick, egg yolk, fortified milk, cheese, and breakfast cereals; fatty fish like salmon, mackerel, and tuna (a caveat: fatty fish tend to have more mercury); and fish liver oil supplements are all great sources, too — and they may be easier for your child to swallow.
 (Learn more on safe ways to get vitamin D in your child’s diet.)

 Water = Add it

 Glug, glug, glug.
 Keep your children hydrated with eight to 10 glasses of H2O each day.
 Water strengthens the body’s immune system by transporting oxygen to our cells, moving nutrients to our tissues and organs, and flushing out toxic impurities.